textpattern/textpattern.github.io/tags/if_article_section.md

 Tag will accept the following attributes (**case-sensitive**):

-`name="section"`
-: Comma-separated list of section names.
+`name=""`
+: One or more section names separated by a comma.
+: Example : `name="section,section2,etc"`

 ## Examples